 Go to events like film festivals, participate in writers’ groups, talk to industry people online.
 Networking can help you meet important industry folk and establish arapport with them.

-Agents prefer referral scripts from people they trust over cold emails.
+A literary agency prefers referral scripts from people they trust over cold emails.
 If you have a manager and they have a relationship with agents, they can then go on to refer your script.
-Referrals don’t have to just come from managers, but can also come from producers, or even just friends of the agent, which is why networking and growing relationships with people in the industry are so important.
-You never know who knows who, and how a deal can come about.
+Referrals don't have to just come from managers but can also come from producers or even just friends of the agent, which is why networking and growing relationships with people in the industry are so important.
+You never know who knows who and how a deal can come about.
 But as a reminder, networking and friend-making should be done authentically.
 Agents can smell desperation.
 And many agencies have strict submission guidelines if they allow any unsolicited submissions at all.

-Winning competitions or fellowships can generate interest from agents and managers, especially if they’re well-known contests.
-Just attending major festivals and networking there can also lead you to meet an agent or a manager, as they’ll attend festivals in search of potential clients.
+Winning screenwriting contests or fellowships can generate interest in your writing sample from agents and managers, especially if they're well-known contests.
+Just attending major festivals and networking there can also lead you to meet an agent or a manager, as they'll attend festivals in search of potential clients.

 What should I do to get signed?